Secure-Booking-Service/frontend/README.md

 * `/overmind/*`: Contains multiple run-time "storage" classes build with [overmind](https://overmindjs.org/).
 These store various information at run-time between each code execution.
 * `/TerminalManager/index.ts`: The heart of the web application.
 Contains the source code that handles all user in- and output.
-* `/TerminalManager/commands/*`: Each file represents a executable command.
+* `/TerminalManager/commands/*`: Each file represents an executable command.
 * `/utils/ApiUtil.ts`: Class and instance to communicate with the backend application.

 ## 🧑‍💻 Development Setup